The CT Clinic

 A CT scanner takes multiple X-ray images of a pet, from various angles around their body.
 These images are processed by a computer to create three-dimensional images, offering veterinarians a comprehensive view of the pet's anatomy.

-In veterinary practice, CT scanning aids in the accurate diagnosis of various conditions, such as tumors, fractures, and internal injuries.
+In veterinary practice, CT scanning aids in the accurate diagnosis of various conditions, such as tumours, fractures, and internal injuries.
 It is non-invasive and relatively quick, making it an essential tool for obtaining precise diagnostic information.
 Using a CT scanner assists veterinarians in planning precisely tailored treatment strategies for each pet's needs.

 Why are CT scanners used?